Frequently Asked Questions

 I have never opened a restaurant before, any tips?

-Tip number 1, list 2-3 of your very best dishes that you can prepare easily.
-This is to measure your own capacity on how many orders you can fulfil in a day.
-We do not want our hosts to get overwhelmed with orders and keep rejecting new orders, as it will lower your rating as well.
+Tip number 1, list 2-3 of the best dishes you can prepare easily.
+This measures your capacity on how many orders you can fulfill in a day.
+We do not want our hosts to get overwhelmed with orders and keep rejecting new orders, as it will also lower your rating.

-Tip number 2, we encourage our hosts to have unique menu which are not commonly found in hawker centres / food court, or to list simple but healthy food.
+Tip number 2, we encourage our hosts to have a unique menu that is not commonly found in hawker centers/food courts or to list simple but healthy food.
 This will increase your chance of getting customers.

-Last tip, be friendly to your customers, especially if they opt to 'dine-in'.
+The last tip, be friendly to your customers.
 Who knows they will become your next regular customers!

 Do I need to take any certification to open a home-based business?

-As per 19 June 2020, all home-based businesses will be allowed to resume, without the need of any certification.
-However, there are certain guidelines that you still have to adhere to, and ensure all activities should not materially affect the use of the premises as a residential unit and shall not cause disturbance to the neighbours or other residents in the neighbourhood.
+As of 19 June 2020, all home-based businesses will be allowed to resume, without the need of any certification.
+However, there are certain guidelines that you still have to adhere to, and ensure all activities should not materially affect the use of the premises as a residential unit and shall not cause disturbance to the neighbors or other residents in the neighborhood.

 Please refer to the following link for more information -https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/home-business/homebased-small-scale-business-scheme

 Who will be responsible if my food cause any unwanted illnesses to the customers?

 The host will be responsible if the food is consumed by the customer within 4 hours of preparation.
 If the food is consumed longer than 4 hours by the customer, the host will no longer be responsible.